Red Tractor drops launch of green farming scheme amid anger from farmers

 Red Tractor told the PA news agency on Friday that the GFC will not be launched on April 1.

-The assurance body said it will be outlining its next steps ahead of the board meeting later this month after which it will give an update on how it plans to move forward.
+The assurance body said it will be discussing its next steps at a board meeting later this month, after which it will give an update on how it plans to move forward.

 It has not ruled out introducing a green standard in future, with chair Christine Tacon telling BBC Radio 4: “When we move forward with it again – and I’m not saying ‘if’, it is a ‘when’ – we’re doing it with the support and in a way that everyone is happy with so we do get to the right answer in the end.”